 iPhone games – Chess with Friends

 Nice simple little application this, it does exactly what it says on the tin.
 It allows you to play a game of chess online with your friends.
-Obviously it is turn based, but as it is played via a server, you can play your game over several days, checking in to see if your friend… Continue reading iPhone games – Chess with Friends
+Obviously it is turn based, but as it is played via a server, you can play your game over several days, checking in to see if your friend has moved yet.

 A couple of tips for iTunes playlists

 So I guess now is the time to mention I’ve got an iMac and an iPhone now.
 I’m loving both of them, so glad I got them.
-Having done so, it meant it was time to return to using iTunes, which I hadn’t been for a couple of years, whilst all my computers were mainly… Continue reading A couple of tips for iTunes playlists
+Having done so, it meant it was time to return to using iTunes, which I hadn’t been for a couple of years, whilst all my computers were mainly running Ubuntu.
+I found it rather frustrating to use under Windows, particularly when syncing with an iPod.
+However on the Mac it works fine, and I’m enjoying it again.